protobeard/madagascar_vanilla/README.md

 * Allow Goodwill Reward: enable or disable goodwill rewards from factions.
 * Allow Honor Reward: enable or disable honor rewards from factions.
 * Override Default Schedules: enable custom schedules to be assigned to different types of pawns on recruitment: Never Sleep, Night Shift, Biphasic, and Day Shift.
 These schedules are assigned like so:
-    * Never Sleep to BodyMastery, Never Sleep gene pawns
+    * Never Sleep to BodyMastery and Never Sleep gene pawns
-    * Night Shift to NightOwl, UV Sensitive pawns
+    * Night Shift to NightOwl and UV Sensitive pawns
-    * Biphasic to Very Sleepy, Sleepy gene pawns
+    * Biphasic to Very Sleepy and Sleepy gene pawns
-    * Day Shift to Low Sleep gene, "Normal" pawns
+    * Day Shift to Low Sleep gene and "Normal" pawns
 * Automatically Expand Home: enable or disable automatically expanding the Home area.
 * Auto Rebuild in Home: enable or disable automatically rebuilding in the Home area.
 * Starting Areas: provide a list of areas which will be automatically created on each new game (e.g., "Work, Inside, Safe").